EricFecteau/rust-data-analysis/src/getting_started/data.md

 }
 ```

-**Source**: Statistics Canada, *Labour Force Survey: Public Use Microdata File*, January 2006 to present.
-Reproduced and distributed on an "as is" basis with the permission of Statistics Canada.

 ## Styling

 Since there does not seem to exist a style guide for Polars, this guide will use the [R Tidyverse style guide](https://style.tidyverse.org/), when appropriate.